keboola/developers-docs/extend/generic-extractor/api/index.md

 This leaves us with status codes 4xx (e.g., 404 Not Found) and 5xx (e.g., 500 Internal Server Error).
 The 4xx codes
 represent the codes whose error is on the client side.
 5xx represent errors on the server side.
-When retrying this distinction is really irrelevant because we need to use the codes which represent transient/temporary errors.
+When retrying, this distinction is really irrelevant because we need to use the codes that represent transient/temporary errors.
 Unfortunately, there is no definitive official list of those.
-When it comes to communicating with a real word API, the typical examples of transient errors are:
+When it comes to communicating with a real world API, the typical examples of transient errors are:

-- network outage/malfunction
+- Network outage/malfunction
-- target server maintenance/outage
+- Target server maintenance/outage
 - API throttling/rate limiting

 The rate limiting behaviour is not universally agreed upon.
 A nice API should return a